lordnik22/org-shoplist/README.md

 Circular definitions lead to errors: `((myUnit "myUnit" "*My Special unit"))`

-Beaware when using relative units like cups that all cups get aggregated together.
+Beware when using relative units like cups that all cups get aggregated together.

 ## Recipes ##
 A recipe is a group of ingredients.
 You pretty much can write what ever you want.
-Importent is that you format your ingredients properly.
+Important is that you format your ingredients properly.
 (See [Ingredients](#Ingredients))

 If you really need your parentheses, (See [Enclosing](#Enclosing))